 From 2021, EU, EEA and Swiss nationals are included in the UK's new immigration system.
 If you do not have settled or pre-settled status, you will require a student visa during your studies and you would then be eligible for the new graduate immigration route to remain in the UK after your course.

 Working after your studies

 In some cases, students can stay in the UK after completing a degree course and take on paid employment.

 The UK is launching a new graduate immigration route in 2021 (also known as the 'post-study work visa').
-This will allow graduating internationl students to work in the UK for up to two years after their degree course.
+This will allow international students to work in the UK for up to two years after their degree (three years for PhD students).

 Several departments within the University can help you find a job during and after your studies: